frankmamone/claude-assemble-and-ship/README.md

 # Build your first plugin

 This repo is your workspace for the **Unit 9, Lesson 3** task: package some of your own course work into a working Claude Code plugin, then test it locally.
-You'll build the plugin right here — there's nothing to install first.

-In the next lesson, this same repo becomes a marketplace others can install from, so keep your work here.

 ## What to build